Oyinbanky/Global-Superstore-Power-BI-Dashboard/README.md

 Result: Nigeria appears visibly lower, allowing easy comparison with higher profit countries.

 ---
-- Question 4a:Product subcategory that is the least profitable in Southeast Asia.
+- **Question 4a**:Product subcategory that is the least profitable in Southeast Asia.
  Chart: Bar Chart

 X-axis: Country (Only 8 Southease Asia countries selected)